otzarri/training-create-your-first-kubernetes-operator/01-setup-environment/README.md

 * Install the required tools
 * Create a local kubernetes cluster

+## 🐋 Install Docker

+Docker is a tool that is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments. `Kind` will create here the nodes for the Kubernetes clusters.

+Follow the [Docker installation instructions](https://docs.docker.com/engine/install/) for your OS and install it.

 ## 🐿️ Install the Go language

 Go is a general-purpose programming language, so you can write any operator logic you want.
 Kubernetes itself is written in Go, so this language interacts smoothly with Kubernetes API.